metaterminal/metaterminal.fyi/content/dude-spotter/index.md

 Some (though not all) cleaners and facilities personnel consider Dudes an invasive species, and endeavour to remove or destroy them.
 If you know a Dude is in danger of being hurt, it would be kind to carefully relocate them into a safer public place.

-**PLEASE BE AWARE: Dudes melt in water.** Please don't bring or leave Dudes outside.

 Do not take any Dudes for yourself.
 Dudes are a rare species and therefore precious; they are for public enjoyment.

 ### Are the Dudes supposed to be a secret?